How Old Was Jehoiachin, 8 or 18?

 2 Kings 24:8 KJB - "Jehoiachin was EIGHTEEN years old when he began to reign, and he reigned in Jerusalem three months."

-2 Chronicles 36:9 NIV (ESV 2011 edition, Jehovah Witness NWT) - "Jehoiachin was EIGHTEEN years old when he became king, and he reigned in Jerusalem three months and ten days."
+2 Chronicles 36:9 NIV (ESV 2011 edition, NET, Jehovah Witness NWT) - "Jehoiachin was EIGHTEEN years old when he became king, and he reigned in Jerusalem three months and ten days."

 This particular "contradiction" is frequently brought up and thrown in the face of the Christian as proof that the Holy Bible is not the inspired word of God.
 Unfortunately, many Christian websites tell the curious and the skeptics that indeed there are several scribal errors in their bibles.